-Over the years, of course characters have received some upgrades to move with the times and with the better graphics, and in most instances for the better.
+Over the years, of course, characters have received some upgrades to move with the times and with the better graphics, and in most instances for the better.
 Especially with 3D gaming just starting to take off.
-Look at how good Ratchet and Clank on the PS3 now look in glorious high definition!
-They’ve not been redesigned, only upgraded as surely a redesign of such well known characters would be a bad move.
+Look at how good Ratchet and Clank on the PS3 now look in the glorious high definition!
+They’ve not been redesigned, only upgraded as surely a redesign of such well-known characters would be a bad move.

-Maybe one day photo realistic characters are going to become a reality because of how fast technology is moving these days, but surely that would be a bad thing…wouldn’t it?
-I do like to play a game where I can jump in and loose myself for a few hours and know that it’s not reality.
+Maybe one-day photo-realistic characters are going to become a reality because of how fast technology is moving these days, but surely that would be a bad thing…wouldn’t it?
+I do like to play a game where I can jump in and lose myself for a few hours and know that it’s not reality.

 Other takes on character redesign: